PorcuBI

 Burndown Chart in Power BI - Visualizing Project Progress

-Project dashboard with a traditional tabel on the left and a burndown chart on the right
+Project dashboard with a matrix visual (left) and a burndown chart for tracking project progress (right).

 Creating a burndown chart in Power BI